 Apollo Stud

-I accidentally christened the 1x1 round plate with hole (Design ID 85861) with this name after mishearing LEGO® designer Jamie Berard say "a hollow stud".
-Although I corrected the article, the nickname seems to have stuck and I still see it used elsewhere!
+Tim accidentally christened the 1x1 round plate with hole (Design ID 85861) with this name after mishearing LEGO® designer Jamie Berard say "a hollow stud".
+Although he corrected the article, the nickname stuck and still gets used by many!
 This part is also known in the UK as the Polo, after the confectionery.Bley

 Bluish Grey, known as Stone Grey within TLG.
-In 2004, they changed the shade of light and dark grey to be a little bluish instead of greenish.
-They did it in all innocence never imagining anyone would care or even notice... but there was a massive outcry from the AFOL community!
-'Bley' was a derogatory term they coined and it has stuck, though perhaps now used with more affection with the fullness of time.CCBS
+In 2004, TLG changed the shades of light and dark grey to be a little bluish instead of greenish.
+They did it in all innocence never imagining anyone would care or even notice... but there was a massive outcry from the AFOL community.
+'Bley' was a derogatory term the community coined and it stuck, though now used with more affection with the fullness of time.CCBS

 An easier name for this popular tiny slope than its official name, Roof Tile 1X1X2/3.
 I'll let you draw your own conclusions as to how it got this name.Constraction

-TLG's internal name for the building method used for buildable figure ranges such as BIONICLE and HERO Factory.
+TLG's internal name for the building method used for buildable figure ranges such as LEGO® BIONICLE and LEGO® HERO Factory.
 See CCBS above.Conversion set

 The set that brought an adult out of their Dark Age, making them an AFOL.Dalek